What is merino wool

 - Slow growth

 As Merino wool grows super-slow rate, it takes a long time to make enough wool for one piece of clothing.
 Another issue is you need 4x more fibers for each square inch compared to other wools.
-This explains why it takes more time to make one pieces of clothing and why the wool is so pricey.
+This explains why it takes more time to make one piece of clothing and why the wool is so pricey.

 Who Make Some Awesome Merino Travel Apparel?